gassbanterr/orbiscast/README.md

 **OrbisCast** is a Discord bot that streams IPTV channels.
 It can be controlled by users with commands specified at the end of this document.

-The bot was made to simplify watch parties with friends, as it allows you to stream IPTV channels directly to Discord.
+The bot was made to simplify watch parties with friends.
 It is also useful for testing IPTV channels without the need for a dedicated IPTV player.

 This project is still in development, so expect bugs and missing features.
 If you find any issues, please report them in the [Issues](https://github.com/zbejas/orbiscast/issues) section.